anjumfarah/sandwichshop/README.md

 	- Instructions  to download composer can be found [here](https://getcomposer.org/doc/00-intro.md)
 - <b>Laravel</b>
-: Laravel is a PHP framewrork that can be used develop web applications
+: Laravel is a PHP framework that can be used develop web applications
  	- Type this command using CMD on your desktop once composer is installed

 ```composer global require laravel/installer```